dltj/dltj-blog/_posts/2008-05-15-copy-last-sent-message-as-rtf-link.markdown

 {\field{\*\fldinst{HYPERLINK \"$2\"}}{\fldrslt
 \f0\fs24 \cf0 $1}}}" | pbcopy -Prefer rtf
 {% endhighlight %}

-<p>The end result is a hyperlink with an anchor that looks something like:</p>
+The end result is a hyperlink with an anchor that looks something like:

 <pre>    Message sent Thursday, May 15, 2008 8:36:33 AM to Jane Partner regarding 'Can you pick up milk?'</pre>

-<p>...waiting on the clipboard to be pasted into an action note.
-With that bound to <span class="removed_link" title="http://docs.blacktree.com/quicksilver/triggers">a keyboard trigger via QuickSilver</span>, copying a link to a message is now a simple matter of keystrokes.</p>
+...waiting on the clipboard to be pasted into an action note.
+With that bound to a keyboard trigger via QuickSilver, copying a link to a message is now a simple matter of keystrokes.

-<p>If you are interested, you can <a href="/wp-content/uploads/2008/05/copy-last-sent-message-as-rtf-link.zip">download the "Copy last sent message as RTF link" AppleScript bundle</a> and try it yourself.
-Let me know what you think.</p>
+If you are interested, you can [download the "Copy last sent message as RTF link" AppleScript bundle](http://localhost:4000/wp-content/uploads/2008/05/copy-last-sent-message-as-rtf-link.zip) and try it yourself.
+Let me know what you think.

-<p>Update 20080516T1219 : I had to modify the part of the code that gets the recipient name or (for recipients without name parts) the e-mail address.
-The downloaded version has been updated.</p>
+Update 20080516T1219 : I had to modify the part of the code that gets the recipient name or (for recipients without name parts) the e-mail address.
+The downloaded version has been updated.

-<p>Update 20110405T1946 : The script has been improved!
-See this <a href="http://forums.omnigroup.com/showthread.php?t=20397" title="Copy last sent message to Clippings - The Omni Group Forums">thread on the Omni Group forums</a> for the update.
-Thanks to <a href="http://forums.omnigroup.com/member.php?u=5000" title="The Omni Group Forums - View Profile: whpalmer4">whpalmer4</a> for the modifications.</p>
+Update 20110405T1946 : The script has been improved!
+See this [thread on the Omni Group forums](http://forums.omnigroup.com/showthread.php?t=20397) for the update.
+Thanks to [whpalmer4](http://forums.omnigroup.com/member.php?u=5000) for the modifications.

-<p style="padding:0;margin:0;font-style:italic;" class="removed_link">The text was modified to remove a link to http://docs.blacktree.com/quicksilver/triggers on January 28th, 2011.</p>
+The text was modified to remove a link to http://docs.blacktree.com/quicksilver/triggers on January 28th, 2011.